OLeandroRodrigues/algorithms-preparation/python/data_structures/README.md

-📦 Data Structures
+# 📦 Data Structures

-This folder contains implementations and theoretical analysis of fundamental data structures.
+This folder contains implementations and theoretical analysis of **fundamental data structures**.
-Each data structure is organized in its own subfolder, including code, proof of correctness, complexity analysis, and illustrative diagrams (assets/).
+Each data structure is organized in its own subfolder, including code, proof of correctness, complexity analysis, and illustrative diagrams (`assets/`).

-📂 Index of Data Structures
+## 📂 Index of Data Structures

 - [Max Heap](./heap/README.md)

-🎯 Purpose
+## 🎯 Purpose

 Data structures are the backbone of Computer Science.
 Understanding them provides the foundation for designing efficient algorithms and solving complex problems.